spacetelescope/slitlessutils/docs/glossary.rst

 	direct imaging
 		Data collected in a standard broadband imaging filter contemporaneously with the WFSS data.
 These data are often used to improve the astrometric information in the WFSS data, but may have utility in other ways (such as determining the cross-dispersion profile weights, specifying the extraction apertures, or estimating contamination via broadband colors).
 See also :term:`post-imaging` or :term:`pre-imaging`.

+	dispersed region
+		A subset of a source that has a single spectrum.
+If a source has a single dispersed region, then it is said to be a :term:`simple source`.
+Alternatively, a source that is decomposed into a many dispersed then it is a :term:`compound source`.

 	grism
 	    A transmissive and dispersive spectral element that often has a (nearly) constant rate of dispersion.
 A grism differs from a :term:`prism` by having an additional diffractive surface on one side, which results in the constant dispersion, little spatial offset between the :term:`spectral trace` and :term:`undispersed position`, and multiple spectral orders.
 See also :term:`prism`.